 Proposals involving the loss of open space will not be permitted unless it is demonstrated that:

-- there will be no significant impact on the quality or character of the local environment
+there will be no significant impact on the quality or character of the local environment and

-- the open space is a small part of a larger area or of limited amenity or leisure value and there is a significant over-provision of open space serving the immediate area
+the open space is a small part of a larger area or of limited amenity or leisure value and there is a significant over-provision of open space serving the immediate area and

-- the loss would not be detrimental to the wider network including its continuity or biodiversity value
+the loss would not be detrimental to the wider network including its continuity or biodiversity value and either

-- there will be a local benefit in allowing the development in terms of either alternative equivalent provision being made or improvement to an existing public park or other open space
+there will be a local benefit in allowing the development in terms of either alternative equivalent provision being made or improvement to an existing public park or other open space or

 In other words, existing Open Space has quite strong protection under this policy and can only be sacrificed for development if the first three conditions (a-c) are met and either (d) or (e).

 The term ‘open space’ covers greenspace consisting of any vegetated land or structure, water, path or geological feature within and on the edges of settlements, and civic space consisting of squares, market places and other paved or hard landscaped areas with a civic function.
 Some spaces may combine green and civic space elements, but one type or other will usually predominate.

 All spaces, regardless of ownership and accessibility (i.e. public and private spaces) contribute to the amenity and character of an area and can be taken into account by councils when undertaking their open space audits and strategies.